RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 1. Two RAK4270 units shall be set to operate on EU868 frequency.

-2. The setup of the RAK4270 units is done by connecting then with a general-purpose computer through the UART port.
-The setup of each RAK4270 can be done separately but testing the LoRa P2P mode will require having both units connected simultaneously to its respective UART port.
-This could be one computer with 2 USB ports or 2 computers with one USB port each.
+2. The setup of the RAK4270 units is done by connecting them with a general-purpose computer through the UART port.
+The setup of each RAK4270 can be done separately but testing the LoRa P2P mode will require having both units connected simultaneously to their respective UART port.
+This could be one computer with two (2) USB ports or two (2) computers with one USB port each.

 3. Set the RAK4270 to work in LoRa P2P mode.
 Open the RAK Serial Port Tool and send the following command: